Demi Lovato: Residence

-Hobbies

-Lovato started training in Brazilian jiu-jitsu in 2016.
-She was promoted to purple belt in the sport on February 4, 2023.

-Sexuality, gender and relationships
+Sexuality, gender, and relationships

 For a few months, Lovato dated singer Trace Cyrus in 2009.
 Lovato briefly dated her Camp Rock co-star Joe Jonas in 2010.
 Lovato then had an on-again, off-again relationship with actor Wilmer Valderrama; they first began dating in August 2010 when Valderrama was 29 and Lovato was 18.
 They ended their relationship in June 2016.
-Her 2022 single "29" was widely believed to be about Valderrama and the significant age gap in their relationship, although Lovato did not directly confirm this.
-Lovato later dated UFC athlete Guilherme "Bomba" Vasconcelos from January to July 2017.
-In late 2018, Lovato briefly dated designer Henry Levy until March 2019.
-She dated model Austin Wilson for a few months until late 2019.
+Her 2022 single "29" was widely believed to be about Valderrama and the significant age gap in their relationship, although Lovato did not confirm this.
 On July 23, 2020, Lovato announced her engagement to actor Max Ehrich.
 The two had begun dating four months prior, but eventually called off the engagement that September.
 In early August 2022, People reported that Lovato was in a "happy and healthy relationship" with a male musician.
-On August 20, Canadian musician Jutes confirmed the relationship in an Instagram post marking Lovato's 30th birthday.
+On August 20, Canadian musician Jordan "Jutes" Lutes announced the relationship in an Instagram post marking Lovato's 30th birthday.
+On December 16, 2023, Lovato and Lutes announced their engagement.
+The couple were married on May 25, 2025, at the Bellosguardo Estate in Santa Barbara, California.

 Lovato describes her sexuality as fluid, and has said she is open to finding love with someone of any gender.
 In July 2020, she labeled herself queer in a social media statement mourning the death of her Glee co-star Naya Rivera.
-In March 2021, Lovato came out as pansexual and sexually fluid, stating "I've always known I was hella queer, but I have fully embraced it."
+In March 2021, Lovato came out as pansexual and sexually fluid, stating, "I've always known I was hella queer, but I have fully embraced it."
 In the same interview, she called herself "just too queer" to date men at the time.
 She also expressed feeling proud of belonging to the "alphabet mafia", referring to the LGBT community.

 On May 19, 2021, Lovato publicly came out as non-binary and announced the decision to change her gender pronouns to they/them, stating that "this has come after a lot of healing and self-reflective work.
 I'm still learning and coming into myself; I don't claim to be an expert or a spokesperson.
 Sharing this with you now opens another level of vulnerability for me."
 She had previously come out as non-binary to her family and friends towards the end of 2020.
-Lovato later changed her pronouns to include she/her in April 2022, and described herself the following August as a "fluid person" who had "adopted the pronouns of she/her again" after starting to feel "more feminine".
+In April 2022, Lovato changed her pronouns to additionally include she/her, and later described herself as a "fluid person" who had started to feel "more feminine".
 That September, she reiterated that she "still feel[s] very comfortable with they/them".